mumfie2003/testTodoApiPost/README.md

 # testTodoApiPost
-demo of posting todo data to an external api.
+demo of accessing a simple unauthenticated external api for CRUD operations using Radzen.
+Also demonstrates pages generated using the Radzen CRUD pages wizard with a few minor customizations.

 This sample uses Radzen Angular version